frctl/fractal/docs/guides/creating-components.md

 │   │   └── README.md
 ```

-README.md files, if present, will parsed and used by Fractal to generate notes about the component.
-Other files (which can be called anything you like) will be taken to be assciated with this component.
-Plugin such as the web UI can then display these alongside your component.
+`README.md` files, if present, will parsed and used by Fractal to generate notes about the component.
+Other files (which can be called anything you like) will be taken to be associated with this component.
+Plugin such as the web UI can then display these alongside the rendered views.

-## 6. Adding a preview layout

-Preview layouts allow the rendering of components within